 Web of Shadows has Visorak spiders clearly walking in air, and never once touching their webs.
 In a particularly badly animated shot that doesn't even look finished, one of the spiders is floating in the air upside down and another one is freakishly deformed, as if someone had been playing around with its animation model.
 Other failures include Keetongu being visible from behind a wall as a tiny spot as he scales the Coliseum, Roodaka's catcher claw passing into her motionless arm (which should be shaking wildly with it), and in one of the slo-mo shots, as the camera angle changes, Matau being revealed to be a 2D image.

 The fourth film, The Legend Reborn, being animated by a different companynote At least on the American end.
 Wang Film Productions, who worked on the trilogy was still utilized, fared better with sharp-eyed fans.
-A lot of attention was paid to the worn and scraped look of the characters' armor, and overall to the texture of their world.
-Still, rocks tended to look like huge polygons, large plains like empty, flat, monotone surfaces, Kiina's animation model clearly jumped out from behind her darkened silhouette, and the introduction scene with Mata Nui's giant robot body and the ocean... lets be honest, was utterly terrible in terms of animation — not because of one large goof, but because every aspect of the scene is flawed to a degree: the rendering of the water, the physics, the scale, and the movements and textures of the robot itself are all noticeably messed up.
+With a lot of attention was paid to the worn, scraped look of the characters' armor, and overall to the textures of their world.
+Still, rocks tended to look like huge polygons, large plains like empty, flat, monotone surfaces, Kiina's animation model clearly jumped out from behind her darkened silhouette, and the introduction scene with Mata Nui's giant robot body and the ocean... let's be honest, was utterly terrible in terms of animation — not because of one large goof, but because every aspect of the scene is flawed to a degree: the rendering of the water, the physics, the scale, and the movements and textures of the robot itself are all noticeably messed up.
 Also, the island was supposed to have been "cleaned" by the Bohrok by this point.
 Other notable examples include:

-Also, the Skrall squad running in place at the start of the battle between Mata Nui and Tuma.
+The Skrall squad running in place at the start of the battle between Mata Nui and Tuma.

-Barix's poorly animated shadow when he's running in the Hot Springs.
+Berix's poorly and inaccurately animated shadow when he's running in the Hot Springs.

 When Mata Nui cuts Kiina and Berix's cage down, it plummets to the ground, lands visibly intact, and kicks up a large cloud of dust.
 When the dust clears, the cage is almost completely destroyed.